agarcia-alliantum/training/chapter_11/README.md

 ## Configuring ingredients

-In the beginning Good created the ingredients
+In the beginning God created the ingredients

 1. Go to Inventory
 2. Select Products